IvannikovaLiliya/audio_vocoder/vocos_refit/README.md

 ## About

-This repository contains a template for solving Vocoder task with PyTorch.
+This repository contains a template for refitting Vocos task with PyTorch.

 ## Installation